rafal-a-bogaczewicz/rafal-a-bogaczewicz.github.io/content/en/passions.md

+---
+title: "Passions"
+---

 <!-- Introduction -->
 <p style="text-align: left; font-size: 1.1em; margin-bottom: 40px; color: var(--text-color);">
-    A <i>passion for exploring the world</i> goes far beyond quantum physics — the interests below represent my other paths to understanding reality and marveling at its inherent beauty.
+    <i>One passionate about discovery shall not live by quantum physics alone</i> — the interests below represent my other paths to exploring reality and marveling at its inherent beauty.
 </p>

 <span class="cv-style-header">Traveling to Captivating Destinations</span>